mattwydra/about-me/README.md

 # Matt Wydra's Projects

 Welcome to my GitHub repository!
 This landing page contains a collection of demos (progress can be found [here](https://github.com/mattwydra/about-me/issues/1) and [here](https://github.com/mattwydra/about-me/issues/2)) for my personal projects, including mini-games, Discord bots, and other software development endeavors.
-Feel free to explore, check out the code, or use them as inspiration for your own projects!
+Feel free to explore, check out the code for the [discord bots](https://github.com/mattwydra/discord_bots) and [minigames](https://github.com/mattwydra/projects/tree/main/minigames), or use them as inspiration for your own projects!

 ## Overview